Volume 58 Issue 11 November 2008

-The Dowager Empress of China, Tzu-hsi, died on November 15th, 1908, after ruling the country for almost 50 years.
+The Dowager Empress of China died on 15 November, 1908, after ruling the country for almost 50 years.

 In November 1558 the young Elizabeth became queen of England.
 Norman Jones looks at evidence from the state papers to show how those close to her viewed the challenges faced in the early days by Elizabethan England.

 After 1918 the myth was created that the German army only lost the war because it had been ‘stabbed in the back’ by defeatists and revolutionaries on the Home Front.
 Alexander Watson reviews the clear evidence that in reality it simply lost the will to go on fighting.